 422P Minard Hall

-Research Areas: Colonial and Revolutionary America, Popular Politics, War and Society, Early Modern Empires, and Memory Studies
+Research Areas: Colonial and Revolutionary America, Early American Republic, Popular Politics, War and Society, Early Modern Empires, Comparative Revolutions, and Memory Studies

 Don Johnson researches popular politics during the era of the American Revolution, with a particular emphasis on how the experiences of ordinary people shaped social and political change.
-His first book, Occupied America: British Military Rule and the Experience of Revolution (https://www.upenn.edu/pennpress/book/16134.html) argues that the everyday abuses and hardships of military occupation doomed attempts by British soldiers and statesmen to re-incorporate the colonies into the Empire and sowed the seeds of anti-monarchical thinking into the postwar era.
-He is currently working on two inter-related projects: a study of local-level revolutionary organization between April 1775 and July 1776 and a larger history of the Continental Congress's collective leadership during the Revolutionary war.
+His first book, Occupied America: British Military Rule and the Experience of Revolution, argues that the everyday abuses and hardships of military occupation doomed attempts by British soldiers and statesmen to re-incorporate the colonies into the Empire.
+Johnson is currently working on a study of community-level revolutionary activity in the twenty months leading up to July 1776, tentatively titled "The Popular Politics of American Independence."

 At NDSU, Johnson teaches courses and advises graduate students on early America, memory studies, and historical research and writing.
 He also has expertise in public history and material culture studies.